PaulinaJohn/Helping_to_Prevent_Employee_Turnover/Turnover_Report.md

 The `time_spend_company` column is better if shorter.
 I renamed it as `tenure`.
 The name, “sales”, is incorrect for the information contained in the column it represents.
-Instead, the entries in the column shows the `department` each employee works in.
+Instead, the entries in the column show the `department` each employee works in.
 I also renamed the promotion_last_5years and number_project columns.
 The goal here was to make each column more representative and descriptive.